veronika8597/House_Price_Prediction/README.md

 ## Usage
 ### Data Collection - ```Realtor_NewYork_Scraping.ipynb```
 The dataset was created by crawling the "Realtor" website, focusing on properties in the state of New York.
-Afterwards the raw data was saved in the RealEstateNeyYork.csv file.
+Afterward, the raw data was saved in the RealEstateNeyYork.csv file.

 ### Data Cleaning - ```Cleaning_Data.ipynb```
 The raw data obtained was meticulously cleaned to ensure accurate and reliable results in subsequent analyses.